 Prior to the Second World War, Heidelberg was a Nazi stronghold and by 1939 many of the university professors had been pushed out for radical or political reasons.
 Despite being a Nazi stronghold, Heidelberg only suffered minimal damage throughout the war, including the destruction of three arches of the Old Bridge, therefore, the town is one of a few German towns which survived WWII with little to no damage.
 It is believed that the US Army wanted to use the city as a garrison as it was neither an industrial city like the neighboring cities of Mannheim and Ludwigshafen nor a transport hub.

 Today, Heidelberg is one of the liveliest university towns in Germany with an exceedingly international population.
 In fact, Heidelberg had the largest American population outside of North America until the military based closed!
-The town is so international that English is often spoken here more often than German, signs at restaurants and shops are in German, English and Chinese as the town is one of the top cities to visit in Germany!
+The town is so international that English is often spoken here more often than German, signs at restaurants and shops are in German, English and Chinese as the town is one of the top cities to visit in Southern Germany!

 Main Sights to See in Heidelberg